laracasts/blog/articles/Jeffrey/the-best-of-both-worlds.md

 author: Jeffrey Way
 ---

 I’ve been thinking about writing this blog post for months.
-It was the light at the end of an increasingly long tunnel. “_When this project is finally done,_” I’d tell myself, “_I’ll set aside one Friday afternoon, find a seat at the coffee shop nearest to my home, and write an announcement - to the small portion of the world who cares about such things - that Laracasts is officially an SPA (single page application)_.
+It was the light at the end of an increasingly long tunnel.

+> “When this project is finally done,” I’d tell myself, “I’ll set aside one Friday afternoon, find a seat at the coffee shop nearest to my home, and write an announcement - to the small portion of the world who cares about such things - that Laracasts is officially an SPA (single page application).

 To tell you the truth, I never thought I’d write or say that.
 Like many, I have my own set of frustrations when it comes to SPAs.
 Despite their obvious and immediate appeal, I’d always return to the same question: “_Is the complexity trade-off worth the effort?_” That question was stuck in a sort of purgatory until earlier this year when I began experimenting with [Inertia.js](http://inertiajs.com).